Treasure maps

 Introduction

 Not long after the performance of Shelter & Place, the project I conducted with teens and young adults who were building their way out of being unhoused, a colleague from the GCDD Storytelling Project called me up to say that she’d been watching and paying attention to Shelter & Place.
-Given the challenges of working with people who have intellectual & developmental disabilities in the pandemic, she wondered if it might be a template we could use for another project.
+Given the challenges of working with people who have intellectual & developmental disabilities during the pandemic, she wondered if the pop-up, drive-in, outdoor theater style we’d created might be a great new template we could use for another project.

 Hence, Treasure Maps: The Georgia Storytelling Roadshow was born!
-The project was called “Treasure Maps” because of the life maps process of helping people discover and cultivate their stories, but also because we were on a journey both physical and metaphysical to uncover the best stories.
+The project was called “Treasure Maps” because of the life maps process I use to help people discover and cultivate their stories, but also because we were on a journey both, physical and metaphysical, to uncover some of the best, most “hidden treasure” stories in Georgia.

 Partnership